 Photo from Michigan Urban Farming Initiative website.
 Visit here for a full look at the farm.

-Dazmonique Carr (still image from Deeply Rooted Produce video)
+Dazmonique Carr (from Deeply Rooted Produce video)

 Albert James Moore (above) was an agriculture graduate of Tennessee State University.
-Photo courtesy of Urban Patch.
-Michele, can you requestion permission?

 “War Gardens for Victory: Grow Vitamins At Your Kitchen Door.”
 Poster, National Garden Bureau, c.
 1943.
 Collection of Library of Congress.